 A Grab a bunch of friends, book a place to stay on Saturday night and come and enjoy the whole weekend.
 Do a gentle bike ride on Saturday, go out for lunch or dinner and make a memorable weekend away with good people.

 The Hauraki Region is a great place for a fun group weekend away.
-If you'd like to see if there’s an event for you, you’ll find more information and registration details for the 2021 event here.
+If you'd like to see if there’s an event for you, you’ll find more information and registration details here.

 « Back to articles